chilaquiles brunch at Chavelas in Crown Heights

 Aita has both indoor and outdoor dining, the outdoor dining being warm and cozy for any time of year.
 The indoor is small and charming with wooden tables, lots of candles and a beautiful bar, so you really can’t go wrong with either option.
 They accept reservations for both indoor and outdoor dining and have brunch on the weekends.

-Trinidad Golden Palace Restaurant
+Trinidad Golden Place Restaurant

-788 Nostrand Avenue
+Address: 788 Nostrand Avenue

-Trinidad Golden Palace Restaurant has some of my favorite baked goods and Trinidadian-style Chinese dishes in New York.
+Trinidad Golden Place Restaurant has some of my favorite baked goods and Trinidadian-style Chinese dishes in New York.
 Unfortunately (and fortunately for them), I’m not alone in this because no matter what time of day, there is always a line out the door for this place.

 Obviously, start with some pastries/baked goods and even if you don’t want to eat them right away, save them for dessert or the next day.
 There are several choices but the best is the raisin bread, coconut roll and the sweet bread.
 The doubles can also not be skipped and the goat roti is a must.
 The Trinidadian-style Chinese dishes are great as well.